Hey, I'm an elopement photographer based in Alaska! I love genuine moments between people and love that I get to document them for a living <3

 North Fork Eagle River-Look like you’re in the wilderness but your car is less than a couple blocks away

 The North Fork Eagle River is SUCH a great, easily accessible location for couples.
 Especially if you want to be surrounded by a beautiful landscape without much effort!
-You can take the short, flat 1-mile hike through the woods to get to the main braid of Eagle River.
+You can take the short, flat 2.3-mile(roundtrip) hike through the woods to get to the main braid of Eagle River.
 It looks like you’re way out in the wilderness, but really, your car is less than a couple blocks away.
 Win-win!!
+There is also a spot right off the parking lot, it’s a dirt path down to the riverbed.

 best places to elope in alaska